district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 }
 ```

-The call then becomes more tedious to write and less clear to read:
+The call then becomes more tedious to write and less clear to read: `std::vector<double> table;`{.cpp}

-std::vector<double> table;

-Qt uses implicit sharing for all of its containers and for many other classes, including QByteArray, QBrush,
+Qt uses implicit sharing for all of its containers and for many other classes,
+including `QByteArray`{.cpp}, `QBrush`{.cpp}, `QFont`{.cpp}, `QImage`{.cpp},
-QFont, QImage, QPixmap, and QString.
-This makes these classes very efficient to pass by value, both as
+`QPixmap`{.cpp}, and `QString`{.cpp}.
+This makes these classes very efficient
-function parameters and as return values.
+to pass by value, both as function parameters and as return values.

-Implicit sharing is a guarantee from Qt that the data won't be copied if we don't modify it.
-To get the best out
+Implicit sharing is a guarantee from Qt that the data won't be copied if we
-of implicit sharing, we can adopt a couple of new programming habits.
-One habit is to use the at() function
+don't modify it.
+To get the best out of implicit sharing, we can adopt a couple
+of new programming habits.
+One habit is to use the `at()`{.cpp} function rather
-rather than the [] operator for read-only access on a (non-const) vector or list.
-Since Qt's containers cannot
+than the `[] operator` for read-only access on a (non-const) vector or list.
-tell whether [] appears on the left side of an assignment or not, it assumes the worst and forces a deep copy
+Since Qt's containers cannot tell whether `[]` appears on the left side of an
+assignment or not, it assumes the worst and forces a deep copy to occur,
-to occur—whereas at() isn't allowed on the left side of an assignment.
+whereas `at()`{.cpp} isn't allowed on the left side of an assignment.

-A similar issue arises when we iterate over a container with STL-style iterators.
-Whenever we call begin() or
+A similar issue arises when we iterate over a container with STL-style
-end() on a non-const container, Qt forces a deep copy to occur if the data is shared.
-To prevent this
+iterators.
+Whenever we call `begin()`{.cpp} or `end()`{.cpp} on a non-const
+container, Qt forces a deep copy to occur if the data is shared.
+To prevent
-inefficiency, the solution is to use const_iterator, constBegin(), and constEnd() whenever possible.
+this inefficiency, the solution is to use `const_iterator`{.cpp},
+`constBegin()`{.cpp}, and `constEnd()`{.cpp} whenever possible.

-Data sharing is often disregarded as an option in multithreaded programs, because of race
+Data sharing is often disregarded as an option in multithreaded programs,
-conditions in the reference counting.
-With Qt, this is not an issue.
-Internally, the container
+because of race conditions in the reference counting.
+With Qt, this is not an
-classes use assembly language instructions to perform atomic reference counting.
-This
+issue.
+Internally, the container classes use assembly language instructions to
-technology is available to Qt users through the QSharedData and QSharedDataPointer classes.
+perform atomic reference counting.
+This technology is available to Qt users
+through the `QSharedData`{.cpp} and `QSharedDataPointer`{.cpp} classes.

 ```cpp
 QLinkedList<Movie> list;